-- If you’re only using a Dedicated provider, then all users will be routed to the nearest (lowest network latency) region.
-If you have multiple Dedicated clusters within a region, users will be randomly assigned among the available options.
+- If you’re only using Dedicated providers, then all users will be routed to the nearest (lowest network latency) region with free capacity.
+If all providers are at full capacity, requests will be sent to the nearest provider with the shortest queue.

-- If you’re only using an On-Demand provider, then all users will be routed to the nearest (lowest network latency) region.
+- If you’re only using an On-Demand provider, then all users will be routed to the nearest provider (lowest network latency).

 Dedicated / On-Demand Comparison

 |Available Regions||Any regions available within our cloud providers||North America - West Coast

 North America - East Coast

 |Capacity Guarantees||Available*||Best Effort|

 |Instance Capabilities||GPU: Nvidia T4, A10G

 |Mixture of Nvidia T4 w/ 8 vCPUs & 32 GB of RAM and Nvidia RTX 5000s w/ 4 vCPUs & 24 GB of RAM|

 (1000s of users/model, in each deployed region)